tesselo/tesselate/README.md

 aggregationarea polygon from the region.
 In the case of the aggregationlayer input, the extent of the entire layer will be used as export target.

+If the target path is not provided, the function will return a numpy array.

+The export function has an argument `clip_to_geom`, if it is set to `True`, the target raster is clipped against the region geometry.

 The following example exports NDVI of a march composite over Ethiopia.

 ```python